Movement science, wellness and cultural travel, and real tips and stories behind both.

 What Responsible Travel Actually Means (And Why It’s More Than Carbon Imprint)

-We were sitting on a hillside in the Atlas Mountains, my husband and I, our Amazigh guide, Omar, plus a cook (also Omar), and two muleteers — sharing a meal after a long day of hiking.
-The conversation had turned to weddings, and our guide was describing how Amazigh weddings in his region are three-day festivals.
+We were sitting on a hillside in the Atlas Mountains sharing a meal after a long day of hiking, The conversation had turned to weddings, and our guide was describing how Amazigh weddings in his region are three-day festivals.
 Entire surrounding villages come.
 The men do the cooking and serve the feasts — enormous spreads for enormous crowds.

 I asked why the men cooked for the wedding when, on a daily basis at home, it’s usually the women cooking in Morocco.